Motion made, and Question proposed, That this House do now adjourn.—(James Morris.)

 Wards Corner is part of that gateway.
 It is the first building that people see on exiting Seven Sisters tube station.
 In the year of my birth, 1972, the former Edwardian department store was left abandoned.
 Soon it fell into a state of disrepair and throughout my childhood and teenage years, the space remained unused.
 It was not until the early 2000s, when new arrivals came to Tottenham—from Peru, Honduras, El Salvador, Brazil and other countries across South America—that it became lively again.
-Many had fled chaos and upheaval at home, but in Wards Corner, they spotted an opportunity to build a new home out of the disused space.
+Many had fled chaos and upheaval at home, but in Wards Corner they spotted an opportunity to build a new home out of the disused space.

 Stepping inside the Latin Village that they created is like entering a whole different world.
 Inside is a magical maze of shops, food stalls, barbershops and nail bars.
-Salsa and Spanish music vibrate the shelves of groceries.
+Salsa and Spanish music vibrates the shelves of groceries.
 Kids run excitedly though the aisles.
 Men and women sit and chat, sipping strong Colombian coffee.
 The smell of Argentinian meat, freshly made empanadas and tamales is impossible to resist.